FerretDB/FerretDB/website/docs/security/authentication.md

 # Authentication

 FerretDB supports `PLAIN`, `SCRAM-SHA-256` and `SCRAM-SHA-1` authentication mechanisms.
-A user with supported mechanism is created by `createUser()` command and stored in `admin.system` database `users` collection.
+A user with supported mechanism is created by `createUser()` command and stored in the `admin.system` database `users` collection.

 FerretDB uses passed username and password to authenticate against stored credentials.
-For example, if a client connects as `mongodb://user1:pass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, `user1` is authenticated against its record in `admin.system` database `users` collection.
+For example, if a client connects as `mongodb://user1:pass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, `user1` is authenticated against its credential in `admin.system` database `users` collection.

-Before the first user is created, the `PLAIN` mechanism credential passed in the connection string is used to connect directly to the postgreSQL backend.
+Before the first user is created, the credential passed in the connection string is used to connect directly to the postgreSQL backend.
 For example, when `admin.system` database `users` collection is empty and a client connects as `mongodb://pguser1:pgpass1@ferretdb:27018/ferretdb?tls=true&authMechanism=PLAIN`, it uses `pguser1` to connect to the postgreSQL backend.
+The `PLAIN` mechanism is used for this case.
 Please note this exception no longer applies once the first user is created.

 When usernames and passwords are transferred in plain text,